DooPal2000/Goal_Verse/README.md

 - **class-validator**: A library for validating class properties with decorators.
 - **bcrypt**: A library for hashing passwords.
 - **multer**: A middleware for handling `multipart/form-data`, primarily used for file uploads.
-- **socket.io**: A library for real-time, bidirectional communication between web clients and servers.

 ---